-We have reviewed the separate interim financial statement, which is presented according to Regulation 38D of the Securities Regulations (Periodic and Immediate Reports), 5730-1970, of Azrieli Group Ltd. (the "Company") as of March 31, 2021 and for the three-month period then ended.
-The board of directors and management are responsible for the preparation and presentation of this separate interim financial information in accordance with Section 38D of the Securities Regulations (Periodic and Immediate Reports), 5730-1970.
-Our responsibility is to express a conclusion on the separate interim financial statement for this interim period, based on our review.
+We have reviewed the separate interim financial statement, which is presented according to Regulation 38D of the Securities Regulations (Periodic and Immediate Reports), 5730-1970, of Azrieli Group Ltd. (the "Company") as of June 30, 2021 and for the six- and three-month periods then ended.
+The board of directors and management are responsible for the preparation and presentation of this separate interim financial statement according to Regulation 38D of the Securities Regulations (Periodic and Immediate Reports), 5730-1970.
+Our responsibility is to express a conclusion on the separate interim financial statement for these interim periods, based on our review.